leafac/leafac.com/prose/playing-the-game-with-plt-redex/pattern-matching.md

 ```
 </div>

-The most basic thing we can do with pattern matching is to verify whether a term matches a pattern with the `redex-match?` form:
+The primary purpose of pattern matching is to verify whether a term matches a pattern.
+We can ask this question with the `redex-match?` form:

 ```racket
 (redex-match? <language> <pattern> <term>)